Yoditatr/World_Weather_Analysis/README.md

 ### Weather Database

-###### This analysis uses Open Weather Map API to pull weather information on over 720 different cities around the world.
-That information consists of:
+###### This analysis uses Open Weather Map API to pull weather information on 720 different cities around the world.
+The analysis includes the follwing information:

 ###### - Maximum Temperature
 ###### - Cloudiness